 A couple of weeks ago, I returned from “A Cheddar Odyssey”, an offering from Cheese Journeys, who, as their name implies, runs tours that combine Culture, Exploration and Cheese.
 Lots and lots of cheese.
 It’s one of those trips that beguiles you long after you’ve come back down to earth and returned home.
 The glories of the English countryside are punctuated with days of wonderful food, wine and drink, great companionship and unbelievable access to people whose lives are completely wrapped in creating superb cheese, ciders, charcuterie and even English wine.
 (See the link at the bottom of the page and plan your own Cheese Journey.
 There’s even one in Pennsylvania right after the 4th of July—Father’s Day Gift for your cheesehead? ).

-The Quicke Family have farmed the same 3000 acres in Newton Saint Cyres, Devon since 1540.
-Mary Quicke is now its 14th generation cheese maker.
-Not only had we met her, we’d dined with her and her husband, her daughter and her Marketing manager, Tom Chatfield, on our tour.
+The Quicke Family has farmed the same 3000 acres in Newton Saint Cyres, Devon since 1540.
+Mary Quicke is now its 14th generation cheesemaker.
+Not only had we met her, but we’d also dined with her and her husband, her daughter, and her Marketing manager, Tom Chatfield, on our tour.
 This was an example of the wonderful access Cheese Journeys has to Cheesemakers.
 Since USDA strictly prohibits bringing cheese home in one’s luggage, it was quite a find to discover that Quicke’s Cheese is available at Murray’s Cheese Shop right here in New York.
-Murray’s also sells it on-line.
+Murray’s also sells it online.
 (See the link at the bottom of the page.)
 Unfortunately, the Onion Marmalade is not sold here.
 But you can find any number of substitutes.
 I’m about to experiment with Red Pepper Jelly.

 Equipment: You will need a 23cm/9in loose-bottomed flan tin.